davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

      : "r" (test), "r" (new), "[result]" (old));

 Clobbers
 Clobbers
 ~~~~~~~~

-``asm`` clobbers

-While the compiler is aware of changes to entries listed in the output
+``asm`` clobbersWhile the compiler is aware of changes to entries listed in the output
 operands, the inline ``asm`` code may modify more than just the outputs.
 For
 example, calculations may require additional registers, or the processor may
 overwrite a register as a side effect of a particular assembler instruction.